GlennSvanberg/next-speaker/README.md

-# Next Speaker
+# Your turn

 A simple, no-authentication real-time notification app for team turn-taking.
 Think of it as a digital "tap on the shoulder" - quick, effective, and zero friction.

-## 🎯 What is Next Speaker?
+## 🎯 What is Your turn?

-Next Speaker is designed for teams who need a simple way to signal whose turn it is to speak.
+Your turn is designed for teams who need a simple way to signal whose turn it is to speak.
 No logins, no accounts, no complexity.
 Just create a team, share the link, and start notifying each other.

 ### Key Design Decisions